Your freedom of movement, safety and sanity is worth more than 1 beer.

 The legal limit for Breath-alcohol level as measured by the “Drager” or Breathalyzer is 0.24mg per 1000ml and such reading is ascertainable on the spot once blown through.

 Please note, that even though it may take up to six months for your blood to be analysed and despite the absence of the result being readily available, you may still be required to appear in court.

 TAKE NOTES WHEN BEING STOPPED

-Should you be stopped by any police official during this festive, please take note of the following:
+Should you be stopped by any police officer during this festive, please take note of the following:

-- the reason for being stopped –where you stopped for driving under the influence?,
+- the reason for being stopped –were you stopped for driving under the influence?

-- manner in which you were stopped – where you pulled over in a road block or randomly,
+- the manner in which you were stopped – where you pulled over at a roadblock or randomly,

 - the police officials’ names, and